-Products-completed operations refers to your protection against product or services liability claims under a general liability insurance or business owner’s policy (BOP).
+Products-completed operations coverage refers to the protection against product or services liability claims included in your general liability insurance or business owner’s policy (BOP).
 You may also see this coverage referred to as product liability insurance.

 Lawsuits related to property damage and bodily injuries are common for small businesses.
-If a product or service at your business injures a person or property, you could face a lawsuit.
+If a product or service at your business injures a person or damages their property, you could face a lawsuit.
 General liability insurance covers such losses under the “products-completed operations” section of your policy.

 Products-completed operations coverage delivers many essential benefits, including:

 There are three required criteria to receive this benefit: